-- municipal swimming pool

-- municipal museum and art gallery

-- disposal of garden refuse at the municipal tip site

-- Municipal parks and open spaces.
+municipal swimming pool municipal museum and art gallery disposal of garden refuse at the municipal tip site Municipal parks and open spaces.

 Market related rentals shall be charged for rental of municipal property such as billboard advertising.
-Charges will apply to all clients, including government departments, municipalities, with the exception of ULM departments and its local government Agencies.
+Charges will apply to all clients, including government departments, municipalities, except for ULM departments and its local government Agencies.